 Contractor accountant fees – what are the typical costs?

-There are hundreds of specialist accountants working within the contracting industry – a fact that promotes healthy competition and keeps fees relatively low.
+There are hundreds of specialist accountants working within the contracting industry, which promotes healthy competition and keeps fees relatively low.

 And most contractors have a very similar accounting profile – unlike other small businesses.

-They’re typically one-man bands with a simple share structure – taking a tax-efficient salary and extracting profits as dividends.
+They’re typically one-man bands with a simple share structure: They take a tax-efficient salary and extract profits as dividends.

-For this reason, you can fairly accurately compare contractor accountants – as they almost all offer the same core services as standard.
+For this reason, you can reasonably accurately compare contractor accountants – as they almost all offer the same core services as standard.

-In our experience, cost and customer service are the two most important things contractors look out for when choosing an accountant.
+In our experience, cost and customer service are the two most important factors contractors consider when choosing an accountant.

-In this concise guide, we look at the typical fees and additional costs you’re likely to pay when you hire an accountant.
+This concise guide looks at the typical fees and additional costs you’re likely to pay when you hire an accountant.

 What are the typical monthly fees?